Funding

 Shortlisting Black-British Students for Interview

-I f you are a Black-British student interested in undertaking research within the remit of SABS and meet at least one of the following criteria:
+If you are a Black-British student interested in undertaking research within the remit of SABS and meet at least one of the following criteria:

 • consistently high performance or a strong upward trajectory leading to a predicted or obtained high 2.1 or 1st class degree in a relevant STEM subject;